-Nancy W. Sindelar, Ph.D. is the author of Influencing Hemingway: The People and Places That Shaped His Life and Work and a popular presenter on the life and work of Ernest Hemingway.
-She has made multiple presentations at the International Colloquium Ernest Hemingway in Havana, Cuba, the American Literature Association Conferences in Washington, DC, Boston and San Francisco, the Hemingway Society Conferences in Venice, Italy and Oak Park, IL., Paris France and Sheridan, WY and keynoted the Hemingway Festivals in Sun Valley, ID.
+Nancy W. Sindelar, Ph.D. is the author of Influencing Hemingway: The People and Places That Shaped His Life and Work and Hemingway’s Passions: His Women, His Writing, His Wars and a popular presenter on the life and work of Ernest Hemingway.
+She has made multiple presentations at the International Colloquium Ernest Hemingway in Havana, Cuba, the American Literature Association Conferences in Washington, DC, Boston and San Francisco, the Hemingway Society Conferences in Venice, Italy and Oak Park, IL, Paris France, Sheridan, WY, and San Sebastian, Spain and keynoted the Hemingway Festivals in Sun Valley, ID.

 She also has presented at the American Library in Paris, keynoted the Michigan Hemingway Society Conference and the Hemingway Days Festival in Key West, Florida, and guided walking tours through young Hemingway's Oak Park.
 She has been a guest lecturer at numerous libraries and universities, a cultural enrichment speaker on luxury cruises to Cuba and the Caribbean and lived in Hemingway’s Ketchum, ID home as the 2021 Writer-in-Residence.
 Nancy is a board member of the Ernest Hemingway Foundation of Oak Park and teaches Hemingway: The Man, The Writer, The Legend at University of California, Riverside.